 What are some of the most common techniques that should be used every day in a vibration analysis program?

 Spectrum Analysis is used to help identify the normal operating frequencies of a machine.
 Additionally, the defect frequencies and their characteristics can be routinely identified.

 Waveforms are one of the most overlook analysis tools.
 Waveforms can be used to identify fault patterns of equipment defects and help determine the severity of the defect.

 Trend Analysis is a critical part of any vibration analysis or condition monitoring program.
 Trend analysis will help identify fault trends in equipment that may have gone unnoticed otherwise.
 Also, trend analysis can be used to help identify the severity and rate of progression of identified fault conditions.

-Carving up the entire spectral range into significant bands and setting alarms to indicate when a problem might be beginning is a good way to optimize the time of analysts and efficiency of a vibration analysis program.
+Carving up the entire spectral range into significant bands and setting alarms to indicate when a problem might be beginning is a good way to optimize the time of analysts and the efficiency of a vibration analysis program.
 This method can prevent fault conditions from being overlooked.